 – Ruth Bader Ginsburg

 This is an important one!
-When change is the goal, you can be so futures focused that you don’t acknowledge your achievements along the way.
+When change is the goal, you can be so future focused that you don’t acknowledge your achievements along the way.
 And let’s face it, we often have big hopes and dreams!
 Don’t get disheartened that there is still so much to do, celebrate what you have achieved along the way – highlight it, the small wins, make them visible to all the team.
 Change, at the best of times, is slow but that doesn’t mean that you don’t celebrate the wins along the way.
 Sometimes change happens in a giant leap, most of the time it will be incremental.
 Stick with your goals and purpose for the long term and don’t forget to take the time to acknowledge what you have achieved.

 Together we can effect real change, by joining together, sharing our talents and envisioning a better future.
 Often I reflect on my 12 year old self, who had their eyes opened by the possibilities of this.
-No matter what we face as a world or society, I try and remember this.
+No matter what we face as a world or society, I try to remember this.
 Now I have children of my own who see the issues they would like to positively impact and I know it’s my turn to encourage them to see their role as a changemaker in society.